 Tipping is a common practice in the trekking and climbing industry as a way to show appreciation for the services provided by Guides, Porters and other staff involved for making your trip in Nepal an experience of a lifetime.
 Tipping is expected and it's an excellent way to show your Guides and Porters recognition of the worth of their service.
 While there are no fixed rules or set amounts for tipping, we hope this short explanation will help to clarify your queries about tipping while you travel in Nepal.

-In Kathmandu (or any other major city) most restaurants and hotels have included the service charge in the bill, so it is not necessary to give a tip (but it is fine if you wish to.)
+In Kathmandu (or any other major city), most restaurants and hotels have included the service charge in the bill, so giving a tip is unnecessary (but it is fine if you wish to.)
 On a Tea house trek, it is common to see a box for tips.
 It is a nice gesture to leave a tip to show appreciation for their service.

-Why should you tip?
+Why should you Tip?

 When you travel with Annapurna Foothills Treks and Expedition, you will be accompanied by a team working very hard to make your trip hassle-free and enjoyable.
-Nepal-based trekking agencies (including Annapurna Foothills Treks), as well as most international companies, pay their staff according to the rates set by Trekking Agencies Association Nepal (TAAN) union.
-TAAN sets their wages comparatively higher than other jobs taking into account the seasonal nature of the work but they also take into account that these employees generally receive about 10% in tips.
+Nepal-based trekking agencies (including Annapurna Foothills Treks) and most international companies pay their staff according to the rates set by Trekking Agencies Association Nepal (TAAN).
+TAAN sets their wages comparatively higher than other jobs taking into account the seasonal nature of the work, but they also take into account that these employees generally receive about 10% in tips.